 These treats are staples of Halloween celebrations – Youngsters are not the only ones who look forward to the sweets that are synonymous with Halloween.
-Adults also indulge their sweet tooths on Halloween.
+Adults also indulge their sweet tooth on Halloween.
 The following are some treats that simply must be part of Halloween.

 · Candy: The National Confectioners Association estimated that, in 2018, Halloween would generate $9 billion in candy sales.
-In fact, the NCA notes that Halloween, despite being just a single day, accounts for about 8 percent of annual confectionary sales.
+In fact, the NCA notes that Halloween, despite being just a single day, accounts for about 8 percent of annual confectionery sales.
 To say that trick-or-treaters and other Halloween celebrants would be disappointed if candy was not part of Halloween celebrations would be an understatement.

 · Chocolate: Chocolate often finds its way into candy bars, but chocolate also can stand on its own, especially on Halloween.
 In its U.S. Food Market Outlook 2018 report, the market research firm Packaged Facts found that the Halloween season is the fourth most lucrative season of the year for chocolate sales.
 Celebrants who don’t have any chocolate to offer this Halloween may find themselves on the receiving end of a few tricks.